RIAEvangelist/node-phidget-API/docs/GPS.md

 #Phidget GPS Sensor

-The PhidgetGPS library makes for intutive and lightning fast development without any comprimise.
+The PhidgetGPS library makes for intuitive and lightning fast development without any comprimise.
 For a quick start into your project see the [Basic GPS example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/GPS.js).

 ToDo : map out module and describe use